Transient visual acuity loss after spine surgery in the prone position: a case report and literature review | Canada Hyperbarics Skip to main content

 Canadian Relevance

 The study authors are not Canadian, and the research was not conducted in Canada.
-Postoperative visual loss or central retinal artery occlusion is not a Health Canada-recognized indication for hyperbaric oxygen therapy.
+Postoperative visual loss or central retinal artery occlusion is not a Health Canada-recognised indication for hyperbaric oxygen therapy.
 No direct Canadian connection identified.

 Study Limitations